muskansngh07/GitQuest-2025/docs/docs.md

-# Coding Basics Documantation
+# Coding Basics Documentation

 Welcome to this simple **coding documantation**.
-Here we will explain some basix coding concepts with examples.
+Here we will explain some basics coding concepts with examples.
 Note that some of the code has **intentional errors** for learning purposes.

 ---